rashmitha-chittaluri/Systolic-Array-Accelerator-for-Matrix-Multiplication/README.md

-Steps to Run This Project in Vivado
+##Steps to Run This Project in Vivado:
-1. Download or Clone the Repository git clone https://github.com/<your-username>/systolic_accelerator.git Or download the ZIP and extract it.
+#Download or Clone the Repository
+              git clone https://github.com/<your-username>/systolic_accelerator.git
+             Or download the ZIP and extract it.
-2. Open Vivado
+#	Open Vivado
               Start Vivado from terminal or desktop:
                vivado &
-3. Create a New Vivado Project
+#	Create a New Vivado Project
 1. Click Create New Project
 2. Select RTL Project
 3. Check "Do not specify sources at this time"
 4. Select your FPGA board or part (e.g., PYNQ-Z2 → xc7z020clg400-1)
 5. Finish

-4 .
-Add RTL (Design) Files
+# Add RTL (Design) Files
 Go to:
 Project Manager → Add Sources → Add or Create Design Sources Add all files from: rtl/ & testbench/
-5. Set the Simulation Top Module
+# Set the Simulation Top Module
 Vivado → Run Simulation → Run Behavioral Simulation
 If prompted, set:
 test_tpu.v
-6. Run Behavioral Simulation
+#Run Behavioral Simulation
 1. Click Run Behavioral Simulation
 2. Wait for testbench to run
 3. Check the console output for: